Diamond Resorts: Sales tactics

 Diamond Resorts is notable for high-pressure sales tactics used to close sales and generate fees for consumers.
 Club members are charged yearly maintenance fees (including management fees), which are set by Diamond Resorts and which the FTC warns are likely to rise every year.
 Diamond Resorts's official 2014 SEC filing states that club members do not have the right to terminate membership, except in certain areas where consumers are protected by state law.
 Jeff Weir, a Diamond timeshare owner and journalist covering the timeshare industry, told The New York Times, "In my experience, Diamond is much more ambitious, aggressive and downright nasty in their sales presentations compared to Marriott and Westin.
 Diamond just has an amazing reputation of being tough on people."

-Mike Flaskey, the company's current chief executive officer, spoke on Fox Business about how the company is shaking up its sales and marketing model to better meet traveler's desires.
+Mike Flaskey, the company's chief executive officer as of 2018, spoke on Fox Business about how the company is shaking up its sales and marketing model to better meet traveler's desires.